copreus/bloxybet-giveaway-joiner/README.md

 Joins giveaways on bloxybet automatically and automatically bets every 24 hours!
 Install NodeJS here: https://nodejs.org/en/download/
+When using this GW joiner, your affiliate code will be automatically set to "gusto" to support me
 ## Installation

 Install NodeJS to your computer, then download the github repository.
 Extract the files, then open install.bat.
 You only need to run this once.